Operation Beleaguer: Hebei Province

 Flight echelons were sent to their assigned airfields at Qingdao, Beijing, and Tianjin, as facilities were readied for them, but American air cover was severely limited during the first few months of the occupation.
 This was mainly due to Typhoon Louise that ravaged Okinawa between October 9 and October 11, 1945.
 A large portion of the wing's equipment was stopped in Okinawa while en route to China, and it was damaged by the strong winds.
 The 50,000 men of the 92nd and 94th Chinese Nationalist Armies (CNA) were airlifted to Beijing from central and southern China by the 14th Air Force between October 6 and October 29.
 The 92nd CNA remained in the Beijing area while the 94th CNA moved to Tianjin, Tanggu, Tangshan and Qinhuangdao.

 According to Shaw, the arrival of the CNA in Hebei may have made the Communists' 8th Route Army wary, although it did not stop it from raiding and ambushing the Americans, or from sabotaging railroads and bridges.
 Shaw says that "[t]he III [Amphibious] Corps' first month in China revealed the pattern of future months which stretched into years.
 Set down in the midst of a fratricidal war with ambiguous instructions to abstain from active participation while 'cooperating' with [Nationalist] forces, the Marines walked a tightrope to maintain the illusion of friendly neutrality."

-In late 1945, Chiang Kai-shek, was preparing for a campaign to take control of Manchuria.
+In late 1945, Chiang Kai-shek was preparing for a campaign to take control of Manchuria.
 In November, General Wedemeyer, the commander of the China Theater, who also served as a military advisor to Chiang Kai-shek, warned the Nationalist leader to secure his hold on the vital provinces of northeastern China, before entering Manchuria.
 However, in order to do this, the Nationalists required an "overwhelmingly superior" force.
 As result, Nationalist troops who had been stationed in Hebei and Shandong Provinces were sent into battle, leaving large areas of the said provinces unprotected from Communist guerrillas.
-It wasn't very long before the Communists had taken control of the areas previously held by the Nationalists.
+Shortly after, the Communists had taken control of the areas previously held by the Nationalists.
 Shaw says that the "Nationalist's premature Manchuria operation contained within it the seeds of Nationalist destruction, and they ripened in a few short and bloody years into total defeat."